graniticio/granitic/doc/tutorial/006-database-read.md

 func (gl *GetLogic) ProcessPayload(ctx context.Context, req *ws.Request, res *ws.Response, q *ArtistQuery) {

-  // Obtain an RdmsClient from the rdbms.RdbmsClientManager injected into this component dbc, _ := gl.DbClientManager.Client()
+  // Obtain a Client from the rdbms.ClientManager injected into this component dbc, _ := gl.DbClientManager.Client()

   // Create a new object to store the results of our database call